 There are many ways to reward a dog other than treats.

+If rest time is one of the most eagerly awaited and enjoyed by animals, it is followed by feeding time, where our furry friends’ significant sweet tooth can be satisfied with an extra snack.
 A healthy and balanced diet is the recipe for a strong and healthy dog or cat (maybe you might find it helpful; we have written an article on eight tips to improve your dog’s diet).
 Still, sometimes, a small reward thought out and agreed upon by the vet can be the proper reward in certain situations.

 A dog that learns to obey its owner’s commands, a cat that knows it has to do its business in the litter box, or simply an animal that has behaved remarkably well on that day can be rewarded with a good morsel of extra food, which must be undoubtedly not upset its healthy, balanced diet.

 These snacks, such as biscuits, sticks or bones, can be alternated with small pieces of fruit or vegetables, if they are appreciated, to avoid exceeding the daily calorie intake.
+Therefore, a tasty break is extra pampering for our animal friends, and it is certainly appreciated.
+However, it should be reasoned out and planned to avoid becoming a harmful and unhealthy vice.

 fellow trainer’s curiosity

-A fellow trainer once told me that her response to clients who said, My dog isn’t food motivated“, was to ask, “Oh, are they dead?”
+A fellow trainer once told me that her response to clients who said, “My dog isn’t food motivated“, was to ask, “Oh, are they dead?”
 That might be a bit extreme, but there’s some truth there.
-A dog with NO interest in food that won’t eat wouldn’t survive.
+A dog with no interest in food that won’t eat wouldn’t survive.

 He had too much else going on: a secondary fear phase, raging hormones, being attacked by another dog, or having too much fun!

 All of these influences meant he was in high arousal when outside.
-Our digestive system shuts down when we’re fuelled with adrenaline or cortisol (the stress hormone).
-So it needs something precious to think about re-starting.
-I remember he’d recall back to me on cue, take the piece of cheese I was offering and immediately spit it out.
+Our digestive system shuts down when we’re fuelled with adrenaline or cortisol (the stress hormone), so it needs something precious to think about re-starting.
+I remember he’d recall back to me on cue, take the piece of cheese I was offering, and immediately spit it out.

 It would help if you were ready to commit.